You've heard of the hit TV show "90 Day Fiancé", but what happens when that time crunch applies to your wedding?

 In a perfect world, you'd have at least 6 months to a year to plan.
 But we all know how real life goes: Maybe your future spouse is in the military, or you need to move for a job, or you're both just eager to get married now rather than later.

 Whatever your reason for expediting your nuptials, we've got you covered with our incredibly efficient 90-Day Wedding Planning Checklist.
-Feel free to print out this pretty PDF, 3-hole punch it, and get to checkin.
+It also works perfectly as a Simple Wedding Checklist.
+Scroll down to view it, and don't forget to download your printable PDF!

 10–12 Weeks To Go…